jeamy/ecowitt-nextjs15/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
-# ecowitt-nextjs15
+# ECOWITT WEATHER STATION
+# DNT WLAN-Wetterstation WeatherScreen PRO

 ## Overview

-Mobile-first dashboard for weather station data (Ecowitt) built with Next.js 15, React 19, and Tailwind CSS.
-CSV files from `DNT/` are loaded, time-aggregated (minute/hour/day), and visualized as interactive time series.
+Mobile-first dashboard for weather station data (Ecowitt - DNT) built with Next.js 15, React 19, and Tailwind CSS.
+Stored CSV files copied to `DNT/` are loaded, time-aggregated (minute/hour/day), and visualized as interactive time series.
 Channel names (CH1–CH8) are configurable via JSON.

 ## Prerequisites